- Personal Development and Professional Learning for Teachers – Introduction

 Your work life is not your life if you’re a teacher.
 Life is much more than just work.
 This is pretty similar with student life when you are in assessments season.
 Therefore, those tips may be useful for you, too even if you’re not studying anymore.
 And the work life has limitations because it’s not based on personal preferences more than often.

 Secondly, choose for a distraction.
 A hobby, sports, meeting with friends.
 Whatever it is that helps you disconnect from the challenges at school, keep that doing.
 You might think you don’t have the time for such luxury?
 Well, you can try it out if with a balanced life style your productivity does not increase during the time you’re working.
 It looks simplicistic.
 Even sophisticated.
 However, teachers are at risk to burning out.
-There are lots of articles written on the topic.
-Here and here you are with just two of them.
+There are lots of articles written on the topic, like on causes & prevention of burnout with teachers.